-The Artist is no other than he who unlearns what he has learned, in order to know himself — E.E.
-Cummings
+The Artist is no other than he who unlearns what he has learned, in order to know himself .

 While writing full-time for almost three years now, I have spent a lot more time looking inwards (and would continue to do so) than I did before.
-When I reflect on myself, I am able to look outwards with more compassion and a deeper understanding of life.
-And this growing insight into the external and internal world forms the foundation of my personal growth and creativity, both of which, in turn, helps me to understand more.
+When I reflect on myself, I see how imperfect I am.
+With this self-knowledge, I am able to look outwards with more compassion.
+I have also realized that life, though, complex, is also simple.
+It all depends on how we look at things.

 Learning paves way for more learning.

-In this piece on important lessons in life, I share everything that I have learned so far as a writer and from before.
-I believe that all that was important must have made itself available to my mind and heart while I was writing the article.
-And if I have missed something, either I do not care about it enough or it will appear in some form later and is not crucial until then.
+In this piece on the most important lessons in life, I share everything I have learned so far.
+I have penned down the ways that help me simplify things.
+I believe that all that is important must have made itself available to my mind and heart while I’m writing the article.
+And if I have missed something, either I do not care about it enough or the learning will appear in some form later.

-Though this collection of lessons learned in life is more a cheat sheet for me and less an article for a reader looking for life’s wisdom, I hope I have shared experiences that will help you sail along this immense sea of life with a bit more ease.
-I am 32 years old, and this list of life learnings is long so you can skip ahead and read a section (all are randomly arranged with short titles) or go grab a coffee and then come back later to continue from where you left.
+This collection of lessons is more a cheat sheet for me and less a guide for a reader looking for life’s wisdom.
+But I do hope I have shared experiences that will help one sail along this immense sea of life with a bit more ease.

 By Caspar David Friedrich / Public domain

-Quoting Galib or Bukowski or Edison doesn’t make anyone a poet or a writer or a visionary.
-Ideas hit hard as a hailstorm by living a dedicated life.
+Quoting Galib, Bukowski, or Edison doesn’t make anyone a poet, a writer, or a visionary.
+Ideas hit hard like a hailstorm if we live a dedicated life.
 1

 You can only shift the world right now, not in five minutes.
 4

-In simple terms —The quality of the 10,000 hours you spend to build skills is significant.
+The quality of the 10,000 hours spent to build any skill is significant.
 The number of hours I sit on the chair to write is important, but the number of hours I don’t know if I was on the chair is even more important.
 Don’t pretend, do.
 5

 Life Lessons on Honesty.